dwyl/learn-flutter/Flutter_TDD_Architecture_Course_notes.md

 ```
 #### Remote Data Source

-In this class the value returned will be different from the others and will return only a `NumberTriviaModel` value and the errors will be treated as `Exceptions`.
+In this class the returned value will be a `NumberTriviaModel` value and errors will be treated as `Exceptions`.

-Then we create the file `number_trivia_remote_data_source.dart`,with the following code.
+Create the file `number_trivia_remote_data_source.dart` with the following code:

 ```dart
 import '../models/number_trivia_model.dart';